Header Banner

 16. Iran

 Iran is considered one of the worst places to live due to its restrictive Islamic regime.
 Women face strict rules, including compulsory hijab, while freedom of speech and press are heavily censored.
-Political dissent is punished harshly, and protests are often met with violence.
+Political dissent is severely punished, and protests are frequently met with violence.
 Economic sanctions and poor governance have also led to inflation and unemployment, making life difficult for ordinary citizens.

 15. Burundi